top of page

 There are three types of fascia in the body.
 Each one is like a protective layer, keeping things connected and in their place.
 Those three types are:

-We focus on the superficial fascia, the one closest to the surface.
+At Movement Matters, we focus on the superficial fascia, the one closest to the surface.
 The health of our fascia has a massive impact on the way we move and the quality of our movement, which, in turn, contributes to our physical comfort.

 How does MFR work?